 Land’s End: The Best Urban Hike in San Francisco

 Rest here for a few minutes and savor the fabulous views of the Pacific Ocean and the Golden Gate Bridge.
-When you are ready, continue your trek down Coastal Trail until you reach a stairway.

-The next stop is another highlight – the amazing Mile Rock Beach.
-Continue down the trail until you find the stairs, on your left, that will lead down to this unforgettable beach.
+Continue down the trail until you find the stairs on your left that lead to this unforgettable beach.

 Land’s End: The Best Urban Hike in San Francisco: Mile Rock Beach